Table of Contents

 What Is the Management of Asset?

-Asset management allows businesses to trace the complete life cycle of an asset.
+Asset management system allows businesses to trace the complete life cycle of an asset.
 It includes the entire asset management process, including overseeing products a company uses to function.
 Furthermore, asset management includes tracking equipment, vehicles, devices, computers, fixtures, movables, and more.

 brings the following benefits to businesses: